ssalb/nginx_gunicorn_flask_api_template/README.md

 ## How to actually use it

 This is meant to be a template for flask APIs, using Keras deep learning models in particular, but it doesn't do much right now as each application would have it's own special functionalities.
-You'll need to implement a few functions at least (see `api/src/model.py`, `api/api.py` and `api/model_process.py`), and probably edit the `api/requirements.txt` file if you want to modify/extend it to your needs.
+You'll need to implement a few functions at least (see `ml_service/src/model.py`, `api/api.py` and `ml_service/model_process.py`), and probably edit the `requirements.txt` files (in `api/` and/or `ml_service/`) if you want to modify/extend it to your needs.
 Additionally, you might want to edit the ports in `docker-compose.yml`, as well as `nginx/nginx_flask.conf`.

 Quite frankly, I still need to test this template with an actual model, as soon as I do it (or someone else does it), I'll delete this line ;) - have it mind for now.